 In any workplace, there are a number of potential sources of injury.
 While there is no way to ensure the total elimination of occupational injuries, there are a number of precautions that workers and supervisors can take to reduce the risk.
 Fatigue from long shifts or drowsiness brought about by other factors can dramatically increase the likelihood of accidents resulting in injury.
 Though drowsiness can lead to harmful accidents, there is another looming threat that can cause an individual to suffer lasting harm without any visible warning.

 Stress in the workplace can have many adverse effects which force an employee to suffer from a variety of ailments.
-The Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, are here to help North Carolina workers through the challenging aftermath of an occupational injury or illness.
+The Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, are here to help North Carolina workers through the challenging aftermath of an occupational injury or illness.
 Contact us at (252) 222-0227 to speak with one of our experienced attorneys about your case.

 Tips to Help Reduce Workplace Stress